XP-NETWORK/decentralized-bridge-smart-contracts/README.md

-# XP MonoRepo for Tezos Contracts
+# XP MonoRepo for Bridge Contracts

 ## To clone this repo -